 Spend your days taking care of animals and ensuring people’s pets are healthy by becoming a veterinary technician.

-Veterinary technicians have many duties and responsibilities and may be asked to perform a variety of tasks by their supervising veterinarians.
-You can think of veterinary technicians as nurses for animals, and like human nurses, veterinary technicians have to have a broad knowledge base of:
+Veterinary technicians have many duties and responsibilities.
+You may be asked to perform a variety of tasks by your supervising veterinarian.
+You can think of veterinary technicians as nurses for animals.
+Like nurses for humans, veterinary technicians need a broad knowledge base of:

 What Are the Best Accredited Online Colleges for Veterinary Technician Degrees?

-Accredited Online College uses the most recent data from the Department of Education’s National Center for Education Statistics.
-Each program is scored individually.
-It’s then compared to all other universities offering that degree to determine the final score you see by each ranking.
-Accredited Online College considers the affordability, student-to-faculty ratio, and the number of programs offered on-campus and online.
+Each of the online veterinary technician schools is scored individually.
+It’s then compared to all other universities offering that degree.
+From there, we determine the final score you see by each ranking.
+Accredited Online College considers the affordability, student-to-faculty ratio, and the number of programs offered on-campus and online when deciding on the rankings.
 For more information, see our methodology page.

-Whether you’re already working in a veterinarian’s office or are wanting a career change in which you take care of animals, this program is right for you!
-If you choose this school, you’ll be working toward an Associate in Applied Science degree and can complete the program in as little as three years.
+Whether you’re already working in a veterinarian’s office or you want a career change in which you take care of animals, this program is right for you!
+If you choose this school, you’ll work toward an Associate in Applied Science degree.
+This degree can be completed in as little as three years.

-Purdue knows that those interested in this distance program are busy and are often handling many different responsibilities, which is why the school designed this program with flexibility in mind.
+Purdue knows that those interested in this distance program are busy and are often handling many different responsibilities.
+That’s why the school designed this program with flexibility in mind.

-The program combines the clinical skills necessary to assist veterinarians with core business skills, so you’ll become an indispensable part of any veterinary clinic team!
-The degree covers 76-80 credit hours of coursework that take students around two years of full-time study, including summers, to complete.
+The program combines the clinical skills necessary to assist veterinarians with core business skills.
+With this kind of education, you’ll be an indispensable part of any veterinary clinic team.
+The degree covers 76-80 credit hours of coursework.
+This takes most students around two years of full-time study, including summers, to complete.

 Those enrolled in this program can expect to graduate with their degree in around three years of study.
 The entire AS in Veterinary Technology program features 73 credit hours of coursework.
 This program is no walk in the park either, as those enrolled are expected to complete 280 clinical hours in a veterinary clinic each semester.
 There are three start times during the year for the school’s online program: January, May, and August.